-- In the event that any law, ordinance, or regulation is passed or enacted by the government, is the tenant or landlord responsible for all costs associated with required alterations of your operation or use of the premises?
+- Suppose any law, ordinance, or regulation is passed or enacted by the government.
+Is the tenant or landlord responsible for all costs associated with required alterations of your operation or use of the premises?

 - Maintenance and Repairs

-- Who will handle the maintenance and repair of the premises, including the utilities, as well as associated costs?
+- Who will handle the maintenance and repair of the premises, including the utilities and associated costs?

-- If handled by the landlord, how soon can you expect a maintenance worker to come by, if there is an issue?
+- If handled by the landlord, how soon can you expect a maintenance worker to arrive, if there is an issue?

 - Specifically, what type of maintenance and repairs are covered, if any?
 Some examples are the exterior, roof, foundation, heating, cooling, air conditioning or central air, plumbing, landscaping, snow removal, the interior, such as flooring/carpeting, doors, cubicles, and light bulb and fixture replacement.

 - Indemnity and Insurance

 - What type of insurance can you maintain or obtain (e.g., comprehensive public liability insurance, fire and extended coverage insurance)?

 - And what is the cost of insurance?